xwmx/nb/README.md

-When you use `notes` on multiple systems, you can set a notebook on both systems to the same remote and `notes` will keep everything in sync in the background every time that notebook is changed.
+When you use `notes` on multiple systems, you can set a notebook on both systems to the same remote and `notes` will keep everything in sync in the background every time there's a change in that notebook.

 GitHub, GitLab, Bitbucket, and many other services provide free private git repositories, so git syncing with `notes` is easy, free, and